rubensworks/PhD-Thesis/content/introduction.md

 A triple is made up of a *subject*, *predicate* and *object*, where the *subject* and *object* are resources (or *things*), and the *predicate* denotes their relationship.
 For example, [](#introduction-figure-triple) shows a simple triple indicating the nationality of a person.
-Multiple resources can combined with each other through multiple triples, which forms a *graph*.
+Multiple resources can be combined with each other through multiple triples, which forms a *graph*.
 [](#introduction-figure-graph) shows an example of such a graph, which contains *knowledge* about a person.
 In order to look up information within such graphs, the [SPARQL query language](cite:cites spec:sparqllang) was introduced as a standard.
 Essentially, SPARQL allows RDF data to be looked up through combinations of *triple patterns*, which are triples where any of its elements can be replaced with *variables* such as `?name`.
-For example, [](#introduction-code-sparql) contains a SPARQL query that find the names of all people that Alice knows.
+For example, [](#introduction-code-sparql) contains a SPARQL query that finds the names of all people that Alice knows.

 <figure id="introduction-figure-triple">
 <img src="img/triple.svg" alt="A triple" />